core-wg/comi/draft-ietf-core-comi.md

 ### GET {#get-operation}

-A request to read the values of a data node instance is sent with a CoAP GET message.
-A base64-encoded instance-identifier in SID-form is specified in the URI path prefixed with the example path /c.
+A request to read the value of a data node instance is sent with a CoAP GET message.

 ~~~~
 FORMAT:
-  GET /c/instance-identifier
+  GET <data node resource> ['k' Uri-Query option]

   2.05 Content (Content-Format: application/yang-data+cbor)
   CBOR map of SID, instance-value
 ~~~~
 {: artwork-align="left"}

-The returned payload contains the CBOR encoding of the specified data node instance value.
+The returned payload contains the CBOR encoding of the requested instance-value.

 #### GET Examples {#get-example}

-Using for example the current-datetime leaf from module ietf-system {{RFC7317}}, a request is sent to retrieve the value of 'system-state/clock/current-datetime' specified in container system-state.
+Using for example the current-datetime leaf from module ietf-system {{RFC7317}}, a request is sent to retrieve the value of 'system-state/clock/current-datetime'.
 The SID of 'system-state/clock/current-datetime' is 1723, encoded in base64 according to {{id-compression}}, yields a7.
 The response to the request returns the CBOR map with the key set to the SID of the requested data node (i.e. 1723) and the value encoded using a 'text string' as defined in {{I-D.ietf-core-yang-cbor}} section 6.4.